theronhitchman/linear-algebra/syllabus/index.md

 is really going to be.

 But, it is better to have a plan and be willing to discard it than to have no plan at all.
-So I will demonstrate my foolishness by sharing my guess at an calendar for the semester.
+So I will demonstrate my foolishness by sharing my guess at a calendar for the semester.

 <div class="text-center">